 V A lot of explaining to do

-Hugh Nibley has given us the root of the matter: It is one thing for Joseph Smith to give us a name, Olishem, susceptible to linguistic analysis, it is entirely another for that same Semitic name to yield a meaning which fits the ritual requirements of the narrative.
-We should say: the ritual requirements which the narrative sets for itself; for, after all, the narrative has its own assumptions about itself.
-The notion of plain-cum-hill, Plain of the High Place of Heaven, perfectly fits the setting, as do the solar and Heliopolitan associations of Potiphar's Hill.
+Hugh Nibley has given us the root of the matter: It is one thing for Joseph Smith to give us a name, Olishem, susceptible to linguistic analysis, it is entirely another for that same name to yield a meaning which fits the ritual Sitz im Leben of the Ancient Near East.
+The notion of plain-cum-hill, Plain of the High Place of Heaven, perfectly fits the ancient setting, as do the solar and Heliopolitan associations of Potiphar's Hill.
 The critics have a lot of explaining to do.

 Witness the following look down the lorgnette: "Certainly, Ulishim could be superficially linked on phonetic grounds to the Olishem mentioned in the Book of Abraham. . .
 But a convincing identification would have to be based on much more substantial evidence" (Christopher Wood, "The Practice of Egyptian Religion at 'Ur of the Chaldees," in, Robert K. Ritner, The Joseph Smith Egyptian Papyri: A Complete Edition [2012; 2nd ed., 2013], 91).
 Well and good; since we have not yet looked for, let alone found, the Ulishim of Naram-Sim, dogmatic conclusions remain premature.
 Professor Wood, who transliterates the place name as both Ulishim and Ulishem, goes on to explain how "the phonetic similarity is accidental (and here it should be pointed out that cuneiform sources attest thousands of place names)," Ibid.
 91. Thousands of personal and place names the record may yield, yet exactly how does such a cornucopia bestow upon the philologist the right to dismiss any "certain" "phonetic similarity?"
 Cross-examination seems in order: To what language family does the name Ulishim belong? and what might the name mean?
 Should Ulishim, perchance, register either height or heaven, or both, might the place, which seems to be a natural border, include a hill?

-Exactly how does a book of 14 pages produce dozens upon dozens of linguistic, cultural, thematic, theological, and literary points of comparison?
-The Church of Jesus Christ of Latter-day Saints, with no hesitation whatsoever, with no hint of abatement, continues to post the Book of Abraham on line and to print copies by the tens of thousands, and in every language.
+Exactly how does a book of 14 pages produce dozens upon dozens of linguistic, cultural, thematic, theological, and literary points of comparison to the Ancient Near Eastern record?
+The Church of Jesus Christ of Latter-day Saints, with no hesitation whatsoever, with not even a hint of abatement, continues to post the Book of Abraham on line and to print copies by the tens of thousands.
 There is a lot of explaining to do.

 Ulisum appears in "an inscription of the Akkadian king Naram Sin" (2250 BC), The Pearl of Great Price: A Verse-by-Verse Commentary (Richard Draper, S. Kent Brown, Michael Rhodes), 251, citing John M. Lundquist, "Was Abraham at Ebla?" in Studies in Scripture 2 (ed.
 Robert Millet and Kent Jackson, Provo, 1985), 233-34.
 The date is early but fits the idea of an archaic gathering-place.
 We know where Adam-ondi-Ahman is, and someday we shall also find Olishem.
 For the reading Ulisem/Ulishem/Olishem see John Gee, "A Tragedy of Errors," note 64 (published on the Neal A. Maxwell Institute Website).

 This essay was originally posted in 2010, but modifications have been made and paragraphs added or moved about, from time to time.
-The paragraph considering Christopher Wood's explanations was added in February 2014 (then itself modified, revised, reworked, and all the rest, from time to time--but esp. in September).
+The paragraph considering Christopher Wood's explanations was added in February 2014 (then itself modified, revised, reworked, from time to time--but esp. in September 2014).